Information for Food Businesses

 Infringement notices

-Infringement notices vary in their amount depending upon the offence but generally range from $250 -$1000.
+Infringement notices vary in their amount depending upon the offence but generally range from $250 -$1000 per offence.

 Infringements are to be paid within 28 days of their date of issue.
 Unpaid infringements may be referred to the Fines Enforcement Registry or referred to court proceedings.